eclipse-ecal/ecal-core/README.md

 The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network.

 This eCAL core version has an reduced functionality compared to [Eclipse-eCAL](https://github.com/eclipse-ecal/ecal) (see _Differences to Eclipse-eCAL_).
 The goal of this reduced approach is to create a modular core with clearly defined dependencies depending on the configured features.
+This will enormously reduce the integration effort into other projects and the porting effort to specific hardware.

 Visit the eCAL Documentation at 🌐 https://ecal.io for more information.

 ## Differences to Eclipse-eCAL
-  - internal communication (discovery) independent from google::protobuf library
+  - internal communication (discovery) independent from google::protobuf library (replaced by nanopb)
-  - communication core only, no additional eco system tools
   - C++ and C language support only
   - reduced API functionality (removal of all deprecated functions)

+Besides this differences this core is fully "wire compatible" to eclipse-ecal on all transport layers (shared memory, udp multicast, tcp) as well as on the discovery (registration, monitoring) layer.

 ## How to build